Poll: President Donald Trump’s Approval Ratings Hit New Record Lows

 Pollsters noted prior to March’s somber showing, Trump’s lowest approval rating in the poll came during the months of October and November, when he checked in at 42 percent, respectively, against a 53 percent disapproval rating.

-Of equal significance, in the most recent survey, pollsters also found Trump’s approvals are down month-to-month in a number of key states that supported him during his upset win over Democratic challenger Hillary Clinton in 2016, including a 9 percent drop in Iowa and a 6-point dip in Idaho and Tennessee.
+Of equal significance, in the most recent survey, pollsters also found Trump’s approvals are down month-to-month in a number of key states that supported him during his upset win over Democratic challenger Hillary Clinton in 2016, including a nine percent drop in Iowa and a six-point dip in Idaho and Tennessee.

-The month-long poll gleamed data from 97,693 registered voters in every state and Washington, D.C.
+The month-long poll gleaned data from 97,693 registered voters in every state and Washington, D.C.

 In the most recent RealClearPolitics average of polls, Trump’s approvals stand at just 41.8 percent, versus an average disapproval rating of 53.3 percent.